iGerman00/buttercup-chrome/README.md

 - **Whisper-Generated Captions:** Leverages Whisper AI tech for decent captions.
 - **Automatic Replacement:** Replaces YouTube's default auto-captions with Buttercup, not affecting videos with existing real captions.
 Real captions always take priority over automatically generated ones.
-- **Caching System:** Utilizes a [caching database](https://buttercup.igerman.cc) to store video IDs and generated captions for enhanced performance and to avoid hammering the Whisper API.
+- **Caching System:** Utilizes an optional [caching database](https://buttercup.igerman.cc) to store video IDs and generated captions for enhanced performance and to avoid hammering the Whisper API.
 - **Translation:** Seamlessly translate all speech to English.
 An option and a separated database for English-translated captions are available.

 ## Installation